The streets of Aguas Calientes were dark and empty at 4:20 AM when I met up with the others from the Salkantay Trek.

 This is the same entrance used by the buses that shuttle people up and down the mountain, but we didn't just trek 4 days to hop on a bus at the last minute.

 No, we banded together, and through the power of peer pressure, walked up the approximately 1,600 stone steps that lead to South America's most popular tourist attraction.

 The walk took me 50 minutes, and I was sweating like a stuck pig by the time I'd reached the top.

 The final gate doesn't open until 6 AM, so the early risers were all sitting around, catching their breath.

 Kathy, the Australian from my group who'd visited Machu Picchu 3 times before, suggested I take a seat at the top of the stairs, right near the 4 turnstiles through which visitors pass.

 Even though I wasn't the first person to reach the top, it didn't seem at all inappropriate for me to sit on the top stair.

 While I was up there, two American girls spoke of how they'd been waiting up there for an hour.

 Warning: If you're a cute foreign girl thinking of trying to sneak into Machu Picchu early, you can only get so far.

-At 6 AM, I aligned myself with one of turnstiles, as the line behind me began to take shape.
+At 6 AM, I aligned myself with one of the turnstiles as the line behind me began to take shape.
 I was one of the first four people inside that day.